ordercloud-api/ordercloud-javascript-catalyst/README.md

   withOcUserAuth(createPaymentHandler, ["Shopper"], ["Buyer"], ["xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"]) )

-// Permission parameters are options.
+// Permission parameters are optional.
 A token with any roles and user type can access this.
 // However, process.env.OC_API_CLIENTS_WITH_ACCESS must be defined (comma-separated). router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler))